-His works often deal with history — both personal and political — as well as with the beauty of Quebec City and the St Lawrence.
-Poulin lived in Paris for fifteen years, but has returned to Quebec City.
+His works often deal with history — both personal and political — as well as with the beauty of Quebec City and St Lawrence.
+Poulin lived in Paris for fifteen years but has returned to Quebec City.

 Saint-Gédéon-de-Beauce is a municipality in the Beauce-Sartigan Regional County Municipality in Quebec.
 It is named after biblical judge Gideon.

 The municipality was created in February 2003 after the merging of the parish municipality of Saint-Gédéon and the municipality of Saint-Gédéon-de-Beauce.